vincetrain/technical-journal/SRT411/Lab 2 - ELK Stack Clustering and Index Management.md

 ```bash
 ssh elasticsearch@localhost ## do NOT use su to switch users.
 SSH locally instead.
 ```
+> If you don't want to have an SSH server running on the machine, you can use `machinectl` to change users instead (or of course, login to the user in another TTY instance)

 We will store our Elasticsearch service inside of `/home/elasticsearch/.local/share/systemd/user/`.
 ```bash